mmgen/mmgen-wallet/doc/wiki/cmds/command-help-txbump.md

                                  FEE SPECIFICATION

-  Transaction fees, both on the command line and at the interactive prompt, may be specified as either absolute BTC amounts, using a plain decimal number, or as satoshis per byte, using an integer followed by 's', for satoshi.
+  Transaction fees, both on the command line and at the interactive prompt, may be specified as either absolute coin amounts, using a plain decimal number, or as satoshis per byte, using an integer followed by ‘s’, for satoshi.

   Transactions may contain both MMGen or non-MMGen input addresses.

-  To sign non-MMGen inputs, a bitcoind wallet dump or flat key list is used as the key source (--keys-from-file option).
+  To sign non-MMGen inputs, a coin daemon wallet dump or flat key list is used as the key source (--keys-from-file option).

   To sign MMGen inputs, key data is generated from a seed as with the